 Dental Bridge Arlington Heights, IL

 A dental bridge replaces one or several consecutive missing teeth.
-It’s “bridging” the gap left behind when a tooth is lost.
-Dr. Brent Engelberg offers patients high-quality, custom-fit dental bridges for tooth replacement.
-They can be designed, fabricated, and placed in their Arlington Heights dentist office.
+It’s bridging the gap left behind when a tooth is lost.
+Dr. Brent Engelberg offers patients high-quality, custom-fit dental bridges for tooth replacement in our Arlington Heights dental office.
+Replacing missing teeth is important for many reasons, including to prevent more complex dental problems related to tooth loss:

 • Periodontal disease